gatsbyjs/gatsby/docs/blog/2017-11-09-why-i-created-my-blog-with-gatsby-and-contentful/index.md

 There is certainly no shortage of options when it comes to platforms and CMSs to build a blog these days: From the more traditional, cumbersome and usually troublesome PHP based ones -- I'm looking at you Wordpress -- to the more minimal and modern ones like Ghost, Medium and Tumblr.

-However, in my experience,  I found that pretty much all of these options tipically force you to give up at least one of the following:
+However, in my experience,  I found that pretty much all of these options typically force you to give up at least one of the following:

 - Money: As in the money you spend per month keeping the blog up and running.
-- Time: As in the time you spend mantaining, scaling and securing the blog  infrastructure once it has been deployed (i.e. DevOps time).
+- Time: As in the time you spend maintaining, scaling and securing the blog infrastructure once it has been deployed (i.e. DevOps time).
 - Control: As in the degree of control you have over the blog's appearance, performance and architecture.

 This last point refers more than anything to online publishing platforms like Medium and Wordpress.com -- not to be confused with the self-hosted Wordpress alternative, which we'll discuss in a moment.
 And while that lack of control might not represent a problem to many bloggers, I often find it too limiting for my taste.
 I like to have my own domain, my own URL structures, my own color scheme and my own silly sidebar widgets which display what song I'm listening at the moment -- yeah, that's a thing I implemented 😁.